pcace/open-rally-computer/README.md

 An open source tripmaster for navigation rallies

-![Open Rally Computer](img/orc.png?raw=true "Open Rally Computer")
+![Open Rally Computer](img/orc.png?raw=true "Open Rally Computer") (after 2000km abuse...)

 ## Description

+This is a Fork of the Open Rally Computer project by Matías Godoy.
+The original project can be found [https://github.com/mattogodoy/open-rally-computer](https://github.com/mattogodoy/open-rally-computer)

 The Open Rally Computer (previously known as [Baja Pro](https://baja.matto.io/)) is a complete tripmaster for navigation rallies.